-B1.1 Where a building owner applies for a change in classification of an existing building, a new Form 1 - Schedule of ESPs must be issued in accordance with regulation 100(4) of the of the regulations.
+B1.1 Where a building owner applies for a change in classification of an existing building, a new Form 1 - Schedule of ESPs must be issued in accordance with regulation 94(4) of the of the regulations.
 This applies whether or not any building work is being carried out at the time.
-The new Form 1 must list all the essential safety provisions in the building, whether they are proposed or existing and this Form 1 - Schedule of ESPs will then supersede any other Form 1 schedule or Part 59 Logbook previously issued.
+The new Form 1 must list all the ESPs in the building, whether they are proposed or existing and this Form 1 - Schedule of ESPs will then supersede any other Form 1 schedule or Part 59 Logbook previously issued under former regulations under the Building Act 1971.

-When a new Form 1 - Schedule of ESPs is being issued for an existing building, the existing Form 1 (or its equivalent, eg a Part 59 Logbook) should be sourced if possible from the building owner or the relevant authority in order to identify any existing essential safety provisions, previous maintenance requirements and performance solutions that need to be listed in the new schedule.
-If no new essential safety provisions are being installed or existing ones altered, there will be no installation standards listed in Column 1 of the Form 1 - Schedule of ESPs.
+When a new Form 1 - Schedule of ESPs is being issued for an existing building, the existing Form 1 (or its equivalent, eg a Part 59 Logbook) should be sourced if possible from the building owner or the relevant authority in order to identify any existing ESPs, previous maintenance requirements and performance solutions that need to be listed in the new schedule.